USEPA/BMDS/docs/source/installation.md

 # Installation

 We recommend installing `bmds-ui` on your computer; this makes it possible to run both **BMDS Desktop** for a user interface and **pybmds** for scripting.

-This guide describes the basics from how to install python, to setting up an environment, to installing the specific packages.
+This guide describes the basics for a user new to Python, from how to install Python, to setting up an environment, to installing the specific packages.

 :::{note}
-This guide documents a standard installation processes for packages in the Python ecosystem.
-If you have a colleague or friend that uses Python, they can likely help!
-If you do not and need support, please [contact us](https://ecomments.epa.gov/bmds).
+This guide documents a standard installation process for packages in the Python ecosystem.
+If you know someone who uses Python, they can likely help!
+If you need support, please [contact us](https://ecomments.epa.gov/bmds).
 :::

 (part-1)=
 ## Part 1 - Install Python

-First, install Python.
-Ideally, use the most recent version available; the minimum support version is version 3.11 (released in 2022).
-You can install it from [python.org](https://python.org)[^disclaimer], [Anaconda](https://www.anaconda.com/)[^disclaimer], or anywhere else you or your organization prefers.
+If possible, use the most recent version available; the minimum support version is version 3.11 (released in 2022).

+You can install Python from [python.org](https://python.org)[^disclaimer], [Anaconda](https://www.anaconda.com/)[^disclaimer], or anywhere else you or your organization prefers.
 In general, using an Anaconda style distribution may make things simpler as environment management is more tightly integrated into the software (described [below](part-2)).

 During installation, ensure Python is added to your path (this is an option on some Windows installers).